England's Melissa Reid gave herself an early 24th birthday present by nailing her third Ladies European Tour victory at the Open de Espa.

 A par on the 18th was enough to seal the win after Pace bogeyed the hole and Reid added: "I didn't think Pacey would three-putt the 18th so I did think going into the 18th that I would need to birdie it to win, so in the back of my mind I was thinking it was going to be a playoff but it was nice that a par was good enough to win."

 South African Pace settled for joint second after a round of 71 and she said: "Obviously I'm quite disappointed I three-putted three times coming down the stretch unfortunately.
+I still played TaylorMade Lady's Burner SuperLaunch Irons really well and hit 17 greens.
+I was really fired up actually and I just left a couple out there but well done to Mel.

 She said that she misjudged the speed of the last green.
 "I thought it would be quicker actually and I spoke to the local pro afterwards and he said coming this way on the green it would be slow because it was way downhill so I left it short and a tricky left edge downhill putt and I just missed it."